muhammad-hamza-liaqat/user-management-system/readMe.md

 <!-- npm modules -->
 1- sequelize
 2- express
-3- bcrypt
+3- bcrypt => hashing the password
-4- uuid
-5- nodeMailer
+4- uuid => generating the remember token for verification 5- nodeMailer => sending the email